sergio-santiago/crudex/README.md

 ## Description

 `crudex` is a minimal command-line application for performing CRUD operations on a SQLite database.
-It is designed to be lightweight, dependency-free, and easy to understand — ideal for experimenting with code generation, prototyping, or educational use.
+It is designed to be lightweight and easy to understand — ideal for experimenting with code generation, prototyping, or educational use.

 ## Requirements